It’s Over: You Disagree: How To Stop A Divorce

 Is an impending divorce wreaking havoc on your well-being?
 Were relationship “red flags” waving for quite some time, but you turned a blind eye to them?

-From the outside or even from within a marriage, the relationship may not have seemed at rock-bottom yet.
+From the outside or even from within the marriage, the relationship may not have seemed at rock-bottom yet.

-If you readily accept this notion, you may find it worthwhile to search diligently for a strategy on how to stop a divorce.
+If you accept this idea, you may find it worthwhile to learn the strategies on how to stop a divorce.

 Should you or a loved one find yourself in this situation, consider the following plan of action on how to change your spouse’s mind and stop your divorce.